Carlos Ghosn, Nissan's fugitive ex-chairman, says he has not fled justice but "escaped injustice and political persecution".

 In many countries, formal indictment would be the trigger for a suspect to be released on bail.
 But again, not in Japan - as Carlos Ghosn has found out.

-Mr Ghosn has now been allowed to meet with family members - for 15 minutes a day, through a glass window.
+Mr Ghosn was eventually allowed to talk to family members - for 15 minutes a day, through a glass window.

 Ten days after her arrest, on 11 December, Ms Meng was released on bail of 10 million Canadian dollars.
 She is now staying in one of her two Vancouver homes, and is obliged to wear an electronic ankle tag.